Holiday tradition adorns a busier Charlottesville Amtrak station

 "I did it for four years, and then it was too much, so I enlisted the three garden clubs."

-The present and past presidents of the Charlottesville, the Rivanna and the Albemarle Garden Club were on hand Monday to continue the tradition.
+The present and past presidents of the Charlottesville, the Rivanna and the Albemarle Garden Clubs were on hand Monday to continue the tradition.

 The work won the favor of Kailen Mayfield, a University of Virginia student who hails from New York City.
 He was eyeing the greenery morning after getting off a packed early-morning Northeast Regional that brought him back to Charlottesville after Thanksgiving break.